conestack/webresource/README.rst

 webresource
 ===========

-Deliver web resources in your Web Application.
+A resource registry for you Web Application.

 Features